 - i.
 85 percent of SMI for a family of the same size - ii.
-An amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's eligibility threshold that: - (A) Takes into account the typical household budget of a low-income family - (B) Provides justification that the second eligibility threshold is: - (1) Sufficient to accommodate increases in family income over time that are typical for low-workers and that promote and support family economic stability - (2) Reasonably allows a family to continue accessing child care services without unnecess disruption.
+An amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold that: - (A) Takes into account the typical household budget of a low-income family - (B) Provides justification that the second eligibility threshold is: - (1) Sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability - (2) Reasonably allows a family to continue accessing child care services without unnecessary disruption.

 At redetermination, a child shall be considered eligible if his or her parents are working or attending a job training or educational program even if their income exceeds the Lead Agency's income limit to initially qualify for assistance as long as their income does not exceed the second tier of eligibility (98.21(a); 98.21(b)(1)).
-Note that once deemed eligible, the family shall be considered eligible for a full minimum 12-month eligibility period, even if their income exceeds the second tier of eligibility during the eligibility period, as long as it does not exceed 85 percent of SMI.